You are located in service: RWTH High Performance Computing (Linux)

 Own Version in Your $HOME

 You're free to install your own version of Python in your $HOME.
-Using Conda is often preferred here.
+Conda is a common tool to install python-based software environments.

 Using Conda